 To confirm all the Hadoop daemons have started enter

-jps as root The results should list the 12 daemons as shown below (Ignore Jps entry, process numbers and order will be different)
+jps as root The results should list at least 16 daemons as shown below (Ignore Jps entry, process numbers and order will be different)

 To copy a file from your LOCAL MACHINE into the VM, use the

 scp command.
 For instance, to copy the file

 SOURCE-FILE from your local directory on your